Studying physics challenges the imagination and yields big discoveries that shape our comprehension of the world around and beyond us.

 The physics major offers flexible options to prepare you for graduate study in fields such as physics, astrophysics, medicine and engineering.
 Or you may choose to go straight into professional practice as a teacher or physicist in industrial, governmental or institutional settings.

-Undergraduate physics majors can choose from four concentrations: general physics, applied physics, astrophysics and physics secondary education.
+Undergraduate physics majors can choose from the following concentrations: general physics, applied physics, astrophysics and physics secondary education.
 Individualized programs emphasize optics, elementary particle physics, solid state physics, nanotechnology, electronics and nuclear physics.

 The general physics concentration provides a broad base in physics with opportunities for in-depth study in a variety of specialized subjects.
 This concentration is recommended if you intend to pursue graduate school in physics.